mcphargus/disorderly_conductor/README.md

 # Disorderly Conductor

+> "if you have to pay for it, it sucks, but _never steal_" - Rowdy

 This is the computer I build for my bikes.
 There will be many, and no two are the same.
 I may start doing commissioned DCs if people are interested.

 ## ideas

-Awesome list (but not really, but really!) of ideas for the Disorderly Conductor.
+Awesome list (but not really, but really!) of ideas for the Disorderly Conductor. `#todo: make awesome list for this`

 ### in general

 - old rpi (has to be the crappiest / smallest / cheapest rpi, or some similar system on chip equivalent)
 - leverage tF out of i2c
+    - add uarts and adcs and all the stuff that the pi is missing
+    - add esp8266's.
+Yes, I know they have wifi, but if you use i2c as a communication channel, you free up the wifi for wifi things :-)
+    - add esp01s, arduinos, gps's via i2c 2 uart, dacs for audio (if the rpi i2c supports)
 - leverage tF out of usb
 - UARTs and sensors for days
 - so many wires, and not wires we'd expect. get real janky with it